hl7au/au-fhir-core/input/pagecontent/comparison.md

 #### CapabilityStatement mapping

-AU Core defines capability statements that describe the conformance requirements and expectations of a corresponding AU Core system actor: the capabilities of systems conformance requirements for systems acting in the corresponding AU Core role of:
+AU Core defines capability statements that describe the conformance requirements and expectations of a corresponding AU Core system actor:
-- AU Core Requester - a system that initiates a FHIR RESTful request to access digital health and administrative information
+- AU Core Requester - a system that creates and initiates a data access request to retrieve core digital health and administrative information
-- AU Core Responder - a system that receives and responds to those requests, returning data in accordance with AU Core conformance requirements
+- AU Core Responder - a system that receives and responds to data access requests from AU Core Requesters

-The table below provides a mapping of AU Core capability statements to capability statements in IPA, IPS, and US Core.
-A capability statement is considered mapped where the actors defined serve similar roles and purposes.
+The table below provides a mapping of AU Core capability statements to capability statements in IPA, IPS, or US Core.
+A capability statement is considered mapped where the corresponding actor serves a similar role and purpose.

 **Legend:**